 “In Mexico, copper sinks and tubs are popular and can be found in many homes,” Alejandra says.
 “Our family’s copper sink has been with us for many, many years.
 It is such a beautiful material and it lasts forever.”

-Today, customers all of the world enjoy the beauty and quality of Thompson Traders sinks, tubs, range hoods and more.
+Today, customers all of the world enjoy the beauty and quality of Thompson sinks, tubs, range hoods and more.